-There are hundreds, if not thousands, of credit cards available.
-Some trash, some mid, and some great.
-There's a good chance that if you've had your same credit card(s) for years, it could be time to consider getting a new one.
+There are hundreds, if not thousands, of credit cards available: some trash, some mid, and some great.
+There's a good chance that if you've had the same credit card(s) for years, it could be time to consider getting a new one.
 Here are five reasons to consider getting a new credit card.

 Your Credit Score is Better